corda/corda-solutions/docs/source/patterns/receipts.rst

 Summary
 -------

-Receipts pattern can be used when the transitions of a state chain (EnablerState) must be evidenced within other transactions (EnabledTransaction) to allow  the transitions in those transactions to take palace, specifically where:
+Receipts pattern can be used when the transitions of a state chain (EnablerState) must be evidenced within other transactions (EnabledTransaction) to allow  the transitions in those transactions to take place, specifically where:

  - Each EnablerState transition should enable only one EnabledTransaction, no double spends.
  - Being a participant on the EnablerState chain, does not give the ability to resolve the EnabledTransactions.
 (Although some participants will also be participants on the EnabledTransactions)
- - Being a participant on an EnabledTransaction does not giver the ability to resolve details on other EnabledTransactions.
+ - Being a participant on an EnabledTransaction does not give the ability to resolve details on other EnabledTransactions.
 (Although some participants will also be participants on other EnabledTransactions)
  - The EnablerState Chain can store cumulative information about the Receipts it has created.